crdurham/nfl_playoff_predictor/README.md

 ## 6. Linear Discriminant Analysis

 We train an LDA model to compare with the linear regression model discussed above.
-Cross-validation reveals as before that model performance with a more expansive feature set (SoS, Avg Experience, DSRS, Num Rookies in addition to PD and OSRS) is roughly the same as with only PD and OSRS.
-The sparse feature set yielded an average weighted F1 score of $0.66$ in cross-validation, while on the test data
+We see as before that model performance with a more expansive feature set (SoS, Avg Experience, DSRS, Num Rookies in addition to PD and OSRS) is roughly the same as with only PD and OSRS.
+The sparse feature set yields an average weighted F1 score of $0.66$ in cross-validation, while on the test data

 ```text
 ===============================================================